 Don't forget deductions, expenses and benefits

 Leaving aside wages, there are some great financial benefits to running your own business.
-Medical insurance and 401(k) contributions are just two types of scheme to consider.
+Medical insurance and pension or superannuation fund contributions are just two types of scheme to consider.
 They can make a big difference to your personal financial situation and they're legitimate business benefits.